turbot/steampipe-mod-azure-thrifty/controls/docs/sql.md

 ## Thrifty SQL Benchmark

-Thrifty developers reviews SQL old databses and is removed unless there is a business need to retain them.
+Thrifty developers reviews SQL old databases and is removed unless there is a business need to retain them.

 ### Default Thresholds

-- [SQL databse age threshold (90 Days)]
+- [SQL database age threshold (90 Days)]